dgmjr-io/DgmjrSdk/README.md

   - msbuild
   - readme
   - sdk
-description: A README file for the JustinWritesCode SDK
+description: A README file for the Dgmjr SDK
 slug: readme-md
 keywords:
-  - justinwritescode
+  - Dgmjr
   - readme
   - sdk
   - msbuild
 ---

-# The JustinWritesCode SDK
+# The Dgmjr SDK

-The JustinWritesCode SDK is a collection of `.props` and `.targets` files that are used to build and package the Backroom projects.
+The Dgmjr SDK is a collection of `.props` and `.targets` files that are used to build and package the Backroom projects.

 ## Getting Started